sinricpro/help-docs/pages/custom-templates.md

     * Device Type: **Other**

-    *Note*: Select the device type that matches your device and the voice assistant ecosystem you intend to use.
-Alexa supports all device types; however, Google Home does not.
+    *Note*: Select the device type that best matches your hardware and your target voice assistant ecosystem.
+While Alexa is compatible with all device types, Google Home has limited compatibility.
+If you don't see your intended device type listed, please reach out to our support team.

 ![Sinric Pro device template]({{ site.github.url }}/public/img/sinric-pro-create-device-template-basic-info.png)